hireatlas/blog/articles/using-inertia-with-laravel-in-2024.md

 slug: using-inertia-with-laravel-in-2024
 issue: using-inertia-with-laravel-in-2024
 title: Using Inertia with Laravel in 2024
-#subtitle: ABC
-description: ABC
+description: We are all-in on Inertia in 2024.
+Here's why you might want to be too.
-date: 2024-02-29
+date: 2024-03-05
 category: trends
 authors:
   - mitchell-davis
 published: false
 ---

+I was listening to
+a [recent episode of the Mostly Technical podcast](https://mostlytechnical.com/episodes/24-whats-the-good-word), where Ian and Aaron make their case for using Livewire over Inertia.
+We use Inertia on almost every client project we work on, so I thought I would help make a case for why you might choose to use Inertia in your Laravel project in 2024.

-{% callout type="note" title="Mitchell says..." %}
+{% callout type="note" title="Livewire is great too!" %}
 While this article promotes the use of Inertia, I want you to know that [we love Livewire too](/tech-stack).
 It's a truly fantastic and exciting technology, with a very bright future, and we mean it no disrespect - I promise 🤝.
 {% /callout %}

-I was listening to
-a [recent episode of the Mostly Technical podcast](https://mostlytechnical.com/episodes/24-whats-the-good-word), where Ian and Aaron make their case for using Livewire over Inertia.
-We use Inertia on almost every client project we work on, so I thought I would help make a case for why you might choose to use Inertia in your Laravel project in 2024.

 ## A refresher on Inertia